sitespeedio/sitespeed.io/docs/_includes/index/box5.md

-## Why should you use sitespeed.io
+## Upgrade to sitespeed.io 4.0!
 * * *

- * It uses Firefox or Chrome
  * Works with HTTP/2
- * You can write your plugins
+ * You can write your own plugins
- * Runs on Linux/MacOSX/Docker
+ * The coach is the new YSlow
+ * Completely rewritten code base